 - Not bring dogs on to the school premises without prior consent.

 - Supervise their child at home time.

 - Report any health and safety concerns, accidents, hazards and faulty equipment to a member of staff or the school office.

 - Not use cameras (including camera phones) without consent from a member of staff.
 Mobile phones should be switched off or silenced in school.

 NSPCC and Keeping safe

-The NSPCC recently came into school to share assemblies and workshops with the children on how to keep themselves safe.
+The NSPCC has shared assemblies and workshops with the children on how to keep themselves safe.
 This is clearly a vitally important issue for us as schools and of course parents.

 The Underwear Rule (including free resources/lesson plans for teachers):

 Parent/carer resources available on NSPCC websites: NSPCC Resources